kalinsky-dev/TASK-TRACKER/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### `node server.js`

+Runs the server.
+Be careful to run the server from the server folder in a separate terminal.

 ### `npm test`